 That means direct shares of AMP pages will point back to Google, not the company.
 Businesses can get around this by including their own links for sharing, but it is something to consider.

-AMP is an effective tool for targeting mobile traffic.
-There are some limitations, and it’s not the best tool for every purpose, but it will deliver fast, attractive content fast enough to satisfy mobile users.
+There may be some limitations, and it’s not the best tool for every purpose, but it will deliver fast, attractive content fast enough to satisfy mobile users.

 Are you having trouble reaching the first page of mobile search results?
 Set up a free consultation with Concepta’s experienced developers to explore whether an AMP page could be the answer to your mobile problems.